| CASE CAPTION

 Eventually, however, GE could no longer rely on this unsustainable practice to conceal its weak Industrial cash flows.
 As the truth was gradually revealed to investors—in the form of, among other things, disclosures of poor Industrial cash flows, massive reductions in Industrial CFOA guidance, and a dividend cut that was attributable in part to weaker-than-expected Industrial cash flows—GE’s stock price plummeted, causing substantial harm to Plaintiffs and the Class.

 In January 2021, the Court sustained Plaintiffs’ claims based on allegations that GE failed to disclose material facts relating its practice of and reliance on factoring, in violation of Item 303, and affirmatively misled investors about the purpose of GE’s factoring practices.
-Fact discovery in the case is ongoing and is currently scheduled to conclude in February 2022.
+In April 2022, following the completion of fact discovery, the Court granted Plaintiffs’ motion for class certification, certifying a Class of investors who purchased or otherwise acquired GE common stock between February 29, 2016 and January 23, 2018.
+In that same order, the Court granted Plaintiffs’ motion for leave to amend their complaint to pursue claims based on an additional false statement made by Defendant Bornstein.
+Expert discovery is complete, and the parties will engage in summary judgment motion practice in September 2022.

 Read Fifth Amended Consolidated Class Action Complaint Here